openeuropa/oe_webtools/README.md

 analytics information.
 For more information on how to use and configure this module, check out the module [README](modules/oe_webtools_analytics/README.md).

+### OpenEuropa Webtools Captcha

+The Webtools module contains a submodule that integrates the webtools captcha capabilities.
+For more information on how to use and configure this module, check out the module [README](modules/oe_webtools_captcha/README.md).

 ### OpenEuropa Webtools eTrans

 The Webtools eTrans module provides a block that will show a link to the machine